apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/migration/migration.md

      ![Target table preparation mode](./../../../img/mysql_migration_target_table_preparation_mode.png)

      The target table preparation mode specifies the initial mode of the data structure.
-You can click Info beside the options to view the definition of each mode.
+You can click the Info link beside the options to view the definition of each mode.
 For example, if ApeCloud MySQL is a newly created empty instance, you can select **Do nothing** mode.

      In addition, create a database on ApeCloud MySQL before migration because AWS DMS does not create a database.

    * Turn on validation